-Looking back, one of the key conditions for success was the planning of actions in advance.
+Looking back, one of the key conditions for success was advanced planning.
 It is true that an environmentally friendly approach can sometimes require more budgeted time, especially for the proper disposal of residual materials.
 This is why planning ahead is so important.

-3 It is worth noting that 19 people responded to the survey, out of the 73 people who took part in the filming of La Meute.
-As a result, the response rate is 26%.
+3 It is worth noting that 19 people responded to the survey, out of the 73 people who took part in the filming of La Meute, for a response rate of 26%.